david-bjork/evening-skating/README.md

 2. Added a closing tag to the <aside> element in the Introduction to site section.

-The testing for bus was used via https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/
+The testing for bugs was used via https://validator.w3.org/ and https://jigsaw.w3.org/css-validator/